Laminar boundary layers over small-scale textured surfaces: Formulation

 where $\text{Re} = \hat{U} \hat{L} / \hat{\nu}$ is the Reynolds number, characterising the ratio of inertial to viscous effects.
 On the liquid--gas interface of the SHS at $x \in [-\phi \epsilon, \, \phi \epsilon] + 2n \epsilon$ and $y = 0$, we impose

 while on the solid portions at $x \in [\phi \epsilon, \, (2 - \phi)\epsilon] + 2n \epsilon$ and $y = 0$, we impose

 For riblets, with surface $y = A \sin(\pi x / \epsilon)$, where $A = \hat{A} / \hat{L}$ is the non-dimensional amplitude, the no-slip and no-penetration conditions \eqref{eq:nondim_3} are applied along the riblet surface.
-Far from the wall, as $y \to \infty$, the flow approaches the imposed uniform stream:
+For the purposes of the stability analysis performed in Section~\ref{sec:stability}, the boundary conditions for the SHS or riblets can be approximated as an effective condition with slip